tradingview/rest_integrations_docs/source/data/Symbol_info.rst

 Price display
 ......................

-To manage how the price displays on the chart, use the following parameters in ``/symbol_info``.
+To manage how the price displays on the chart, use the following parameters in `/symbol_info`_.

 -  ``minmovement`` indicates the number of units that make one price tick.
 -  ``pricescale`` indicates how many decimal places a security price has.
--  ``minmovement2`` indicates the pip size for forex prices or how to separate the main and additional fractions for fractional prices.
+-  ``minmovement2`` indicates the pip size for Forex prices or how to separate the main and additional fractions for fractional prices.

-The parameter values are set depending on the price format chosen.
+The parameter values depend on the price format chosen.
 There are two ways to display a security price:

 -  The `decimal <#decimal-format>`__ format is used for most instruments, such as stocks, indices, and futures.